-- 3. Vertical Differentiation: Building façades adjacent to Carr Avenue shall provide for a differentiated building mass consisting of a base, middle and top.
-The base shall be emphasized with substantial materials such as brick and stone that provide a visual grounding to the building's base, as long as these materials do not conflict with flood regulations.
-Retail storefronts shall be defined with overhangs, light shelves or straight awnings.
-The middle of the building shall be distinguished from the base and the top by belts courses or cornices, or changes in material, masonry, or fenestration patterns.
+- 1. Building Orientation: Buildings shall define the edges of, and face onto, public streets or public space, thus enclosing these spaces and providing "eyes on the street" for safety.
+The main entrances and front façades of buildings shall face Carr Avenue.
+The rear façade of buildings shall not directly face the front façade of buildings that have frontage along Carr Avenue or are located on the same block.
+The entrance to residential units shall be completely separate from access to commercial areas. - 2.
+Building Façade Modulation: Building façades longer than 40 linear feet must be vertically divided into bays that reflect a building's vertical structure.
+The vertical separation into bays does not require a building façade off-set and can be accomplished through the use of pilasters, change of surface building material, vertical planting treatment (e.g., espaliers) or other vertical design expressions.
+Vertical separations greater than 40 linear feet may be permitted if the applicant can convincingly demonstrate to the Borough of Keansburg Planning Board of Adjustment that this expanded rhythm is structurally based and that there are strong design considerations to justify it. - 3.
+Vertical Differentiation: Building façades adjacent to Carr Avenue shall provide for a differentiated building mass consisting of a base, middle and top.
+The base of a building shall be emphasized with substantial materials such as brick and stone that provide visual grounding, as long as these materials do not conflict with flood regulations.
+Retail storefronts and other non-residential uses shall be defined with overhangs, light shelves, or straight awnings.
+The middles of buildings shall be distinguished from the base and the top by belts courses or cornices, or changes in material, masonry, or fenestration patterns.
 The top of a building shall be emphasized with a parapet wall and/or balustrade, deep cornice or a gabled roof. - 4.
-Building Step-Back: Building step-backs of a minimum of ten (10) feet shall be required for the fourth and fifth stories of the building.
+Building Step-Back: Building step-backs of a minimum of eight (8) feet shall be required for the fourth story and each story above the fourth story (n.b However, no more than a maximum of two [2] stories may be stepped-back the same distance) for at least 50% of the façade fronting onto Carr Avenue.
+A maximum of 30% of the front façade of any building located along Carr Avenue is exempt from this step-back requirement.
+For fivestory buildings, the fifth floor shall be stepped back sufficiently or otherwise designed in a manner to ensure that it is not visible by direct line of site by an individual located on the opposite sidewalk directly across Carr Avenue from the building.
+For six-story buildings, the sixth floor shall be stepped back sufficiently or otherwise designed in a manner to ensure that it is not visible by direct line of site by an individual located on the opposite sidewalk directly across Carr Avenue from the building.
 The stepped-back façades may be of a different material than the base façade.
 The rhythm of windows on the stepped-back portion should match that of the rhythm of the windows on the lower floors.
-All vertical bands should continue through the step-backed portion of the building.
-The area between the building façade plane and the step back façade may accommodate balconies and other semi-open outdoor spaces.
-Cornices or other horizontal bands are encouraged at the building step-back line to extrude a minimum of five (5) inches.
+All vertical bands should continue through the step-backed portions of buildings.
+The area between a building façade plane and the step back façade may accommodate balconies and other semi-open outdoor spaces.
+Cornices or other horizontal bands are encouraged to extrude a minimum of five (5) inches at building step-back lines.
+The intent is to achieve a variety in building design, rhythm, and massing along Carr Avenue consistent with the renderings and models presented in Appendix D.